citrineio/Citrine-open-sbc/DATASHEETS/Audio/Readme.md

 ## Utilize a CODEC Chip:

-This means connecting an I2S channel to a CODEC IC such as Cirrus Logic CS42L51.
+This means connecting an I2S channel to a CODEC IC such as Cirrus Logic [CS42L51](https://www.cirrus.com/products/cs42l51/ "CS42L51").
 This chip supports headphones with mic.
 This solution increases the BOM cost and takes board space in return for a feature that may not be essential.

+# Audio connector:

+The chosen audio connector is CUI Devices [SJ-43514-SMT-TR](https://www.cuidevices.com/product/interconnect/connectors/audio-connectors/jacks/sj-4351x-smt-series "SJ-43514-SMT-TR")